ngem1/universal-remote-card/README.md

 Send text to your supported media platform seamlessly using the action or default key `keyboard`.
 The dialog has several listeners which will send anything you type to your media platform immediately.

+ADB can be slow and you may notice some delay in what you type and what appears on your device.
+This is not a bug, this is the reality of using ADB as an input interface.

+##### Insert vs Replace

-Because we do not have a way to retrieve the currently on screen text of most media platforms, the dialog and platform text may become out of sync if a message gets dropped due to a network issue, you attempt to erase more than one character at a time, you try to modify the middle of the entered text, or if you prematurely close the dialog window.
+Platforms which insert text insert characters to the location of your on device screen (not the card text area screen) cursor.
+Because we do not have a way to retrieve the currently on screen text of any media platform, the dialog and platform text may become out of sync if a message gets dropped due to a network issue, you attempt to erase more than one character at a time, you try to modify the middle of the entered text, or if you prematurely close the dialog window.
 The keyboard dialog will attempt to prevent you from doing things that would cause this, but please remember that if you make a mistake you have to backspace all the way to the incorrect character from the end of your input text one character at at a time.
 In my testing the dialog always kept in sync with the platform text unless I attempted to delete more than one character.
-This does not apply to Kodi or LG webOS, whose text entry methods replace the on screen text when called instead of appending/inserting.

-ADB can be slow and you may notice some delay in what you type and what appears on your Android TV, Sony BRAVIA, or Fire TV device.
-Make sure to use the newer ADB integration remote entity for a faster typing experience.
+Platforms which replace replaced the entire on screen text with the text area text.
+These platforms do not have any restrictions on cursor movement within the card text area.
+If you close and re-open the card keyboard the text area will be cleared and if you type anything, it will clear the on device screen text.

 #### Textbox - Bulk Text Entry

 Send text to your supported media platform in bulk using the action or default button `textbox`.
 The dialog will not send any information until you tap the send button.
 It is highly recommended that you also create buttons for delete and enter so you can easily delete the text you send and quickly search using it.

 #### Search - Global Search

-Not supported by the platforms LG webOS or Unified Remote.

 Send a global search query to your media platform using the action or default button `search`.
 Like the bulk entry method, the dialog will not send any information until you tap the search button.
 This method cannot be used to enter text into currently visible text fields.